• Skip to primary navigation

 aerial photo of chocolate chip cookies on a baking sheet lined with parchment and a bowl of chocolate chips

-I’m an in-between-er.
 I love my chocolate chip cookies a little but crunchy on the edges and soft and chewy on the inside.

 stack of chocolate chip cookies

-Chocolate chip cookies have been studied by foodies all over the world for a long time.
+Chocolate chip cookies have been studied by bakers all over the world for a long time.
 The science behind what makes them crunchy or chewy or puffy or cakey or however in the world you prefer them to be… Is incredible.

 I’ve read up on the science A LOT, and if you care to see the resources that I love and have read multiple times (true story), here is the lengthy version and here is a short one.